 During kidney transplant surgery, the donor kidney is placed in your lower abdomen.
 Blood vessels of the new kidney are attached to blood vessels in the lower part of your abdomen, just above one of your legs.
 The new kidney's urine tube (ureter) is connected to your bladder.
 Unless they are causing complications, your own kidneys are left in place.

-Depending on your situation, kidney function and overall health, your dietitian may recommend that you:
+Depending on your situation, kidney function and overall health, dietary recommendations might include the following:

-You'll likely start by seeing your primary care doctor if you have signs or symptoms of kidney disease.
-If lab tests reveal you have kidney damage, you may be referred to a doctor who specializes in kidney problems (nephrologist).
+You'll likely start by seeing your primary care doctor.
+If lab tests reveal that you have kidney damage, you might be referred to a doctor who specializes in kidney problems (nephrologist).

 To get ready for your appointment, ask if there's anything you need to do ahead of time, such as limit your diet.
 Then make a list of:

-Don't hesitate to ask any other questions during your appointment as they occur to you.
+Don't hesitate to ask other questions as they occur to you.

-Your doctor may ask you questions, such as:
+Your doctor is likely to ask you questions, such as: